en-wl/wordlist/site/scowl-readme.md

   Updated to version 4.1 of VarCon.

-  Added the "british_z" spelling category which it British using the "ize" spelling.
+  Added the "british_z" spelling category which is British using the "ize" spelling.

 From Revision 4a to 5 (January 3, 2002)